-• The Pesticide notification Plan states Contractorsare required to provide the City all information related to intended pesticide application in accordance with the Pesticide Management Policy and the Pesticide Notification Plan.
+- The Pesticide notification Plan states Contractors.....are required to provide the City all information related to intended pesticide application in accordance with the Pesticide Management Policy and the Pesticide Notification Plan.
 It is not clear exactly what information the contractor is required to supply other than all information.
-What is the intention of "all information"?
-The intention is that the City needs to know what, when and where chemicals are being applied to inform the community.
-In Section 2 of the Pesticide Management Policy in the table under Pesticide Applications it states that the notification of pesticide application is to be advertised on the City website and community newspapers on a regular/monthly frequency.
-When is the contractor required to provide this information to the City and is this the information referred to in Query1?
-Contractors shall submit application schedules monthly, including what is intended to be applied, where, when and the target. • It states in the document Pesticide Notification Plan that the requirements are to provide the proposed date/s of the applications.
+What is the intention of "all information"? - In Section 2 of the Pesticide Management Policy in the table under Pesticide Applications it states that the notification of pesticide application is to be advertised on the City website and community newspapers on a regular/monthly frequency.
+When is the contractor required to provide this information to the City and is this the information referred to in Query1? - It states in the document Pesticide Notification Plan that the requirements are to provide the proposed date/s of the applications.
 What is the intention in the document of "proposed date"?
 Does proposed date mean that the contractor is to provide a detailed list of sites and proposed attendance dates or a list of intended sites for that month?
 Is it month by month, week by week or day by day?
-For example in the month of Feb sites A, B, C, D, E etc, or week commencing X/Y/Z a list of sites, or Date of X/Y/Z sites A, B and C. What degree of specificity is required?
-For all programmed pesticide use, as per the plan, the proposed schedule each month will include: • Location; • Target pest/weed; • Product; and • Proposed date.
-Dependent upon the intention of "proposed date" is there scope for flexibility if a site is completed ahead of schedule to move to another site not scheduled until later in the month?
-There is flexibility to include additional sites to the schedule each month, as long as the site is listed for application in that month.
+For example in the month of Feb sites A, B, C, D, E etc, or week commencing X/Y/Z a list of sites, or Date of X/Y/Z sites A, B and C. What degree of specificity is required? - Dependent upon the intention of "proposed date" is there scope for flexibility if a site is completed ahead of schedule to move to another site not scheduled until later in the month?